Least Restrictive Environment

 BOCES Special Education Classes

 Classes are provided through Capital Region, Questar, and/or WSHWE BOCES for students with low incident disabilities (i.e. deaf and hard of hearing, orthopedic impairments etc.), and for students who cannot be served within the district.
 These services are only available when the district has eliminated other less restrictive placement options.
-Students served in BOCES are considered Cohoes residents and are observed and reviewed on at least an annual basis.
+Students served in BOCES are considered Cohoes residents and are observed and reviewed on at least an annual basis by the Office of Special Programs.

 Approved Private Schools